Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Regularity Properties

-\section{Regularity properties}
+\section{Regularity Properties}

-This section is devoted to study the behaviour of the kernel covariance function associated to an isotropic stationary GRF $Z$.
-It will be shown that the regularity of such kernels is closely related to the decay of the Hermite power spectrum (or the angular power spectrum).
+This section is devoted to study the behaviour of the kernel covariance functions associated to an isotropic stationary GRF $Z$.
+It will be shown that the regularity of such kernels is closely related to the decay of the Hermite power spectrum or the angular power spectrum.
 Moreover, the latter characterizes also the $(K-J)$-term truncation of a GRF $Z$ as in Equation (\ref{double_kl}).
-We recall that we have introduced two expansions for the kernel covariance function of an isotropic stationary GRF $Z$: \begin{itemize} \item[i.-] Hermite expansion according to Formula (\ref{Her_spa_time_cov}), valid for any isotropic stationary GRF $Z$ over $\left( \mathbb{S}^{d}, \sigma_{d} \right) \times \left( \mathbb{R}, \nu \right) $ with $\nu$ the standard Gaussian measure. \item[ii.- ] Double Kaurhunen-Loéve expansion according to Formula (\ref{Ang_spa_time_cov}), valid for isotropic stationary GRF as in (\ref{double_kl}) over $\left( \mathbb{S}^{d}, \sigma_{d} \right) \times \left( \mathbb{R}, \mu \right) $ with $\mu$ the Lebesgue measure. \end{itemize}
+We recall that we have introduced two expansions for the kernel covariance function of an isotropic stationary GRF $Z$: \begin{itemize} \item[i.-] The Spatio-temporal power spectrum, by using a double Kaurhunen-Loève expansion according to formula (\ref{Ang_spa_time_cov}), valid for the kernel covariance function of any isotropic stationary GRF as in (\ref{double_kl}) over $\left( \mathbb{S}^{d} \times \mathbb{R} , \sigma_{d} \otimes \mu \right) $ with $\mu$ the Lebesgue measure.